aws/aws-app-mesh-examples/blogs/Routing using HTTP headers and configuring route priority.md

 3. Send header value of 149, result is blue
 4. Send header value of “thisvalueisnotinanyroute”, result is yellow.
 This is because the header name is present which matches the constraint of color-route-yellow which defaults to present match.
 5. Send header value of “redorgreen”, result is red.
 Notice even though this header matches the header constraints of both color-route-green and color-route-red, the priority of color-route-red is 1 which takes precedence over color-route-green which has a priority of 2
-6. update color-route-red to have a lower priority, here we update color-route-red to 5
+6. Update color-route-red to have a lower priority, here we update color-route-red to 5
 7. Send header value of “redorgreen”, result is now green.
 This is because color-route-green has the highest priority value of 2

- This feature is available now in the [AWS App Mesh Preview Channel] (https://docs.aws.amazon.com/app-mesh/latest/userguide/preview.html)
+ This feature is available now in the [AWS App Mesh Preview Channel](https://docs.aws.amazon.com/app-mesh/latest/userguide/preview.html)

+ If you have any questions or feedback please open an [Issue](https://github.com/aws/aws-app-mesh-roadmap/issues) or email us at aws-appmesh-feedback@amazon.com